soapdog/firefoxos-quick-guide/devtools.md

 At the time of writing, most of the Firefox OS phones that are on the market are running on a 480x320 resolution - and at a pixel density of about 96 pixels-per-inch.
 However, you should expect this to change as new Firefox OS hardware becomes available as time goes on: screens will likely pack more pixels and have higher pixel densities (just like Apple's retina displays).

 To future proof your app, don't hard-code your CSS to any resolution or pixel density.
 Instead, you should use media queries and the responsive design methodology to create apps that adapt to any screen size.
-To learn more about responsive design, I recommend the following books [Responsive Web Design](http://www.abookapart.com/products/responsive-web-design) e o [Mobile First](http://www.abookapart.com/products/mobile-first).
+To learn more about responsive design, I recommend the following books [Responsive Web Design](http://www.abookapart.com/products/responsive-web-design) and [Mobile First](http://www.abookapart.com/products/mobile-first).

 In summary, the responsive design view allows us to test our web applications using many different screen sizes without the need to resize the Firefox browser window itself.
-In my humble opinion this is one of the most useful web developer tools available - but it has one big limitation: it does not currently allow you to test different pixel densities (i.e., to see what your site would look like on a "retina" display or better).
+In my humble opinion this is one of the most useful web developer tools available - but it has one big limitation: it does not currently allow you to test different pixel densities (i.e. to see what your site would look like on a "retina" display or better).

 ## Developer tools